-This mini series is a collection of edited extracts from my undergraduate thesis on the benefits of music on wellbeing.
+This mini series is a collection of essays on the benefits of music on wellbeing.
 Over the next few ‘chapters’, I shall investigate the aesthetic, holistic, physical and education angles of music as an aid to improving wellbeing.

 But first, an introduction into the value of music within itself, or rather, the value we humans place upon it.
 I hope you enjoy reading this and the installments to follow.
 If you have any comments, please do not hesitate to contact me.

 ‘For humans, music is a means of expressing and experiencing ‘love, excitement, joy, sadness and even spiritual fulfillment’ (Green, 1986, p.
 69).
 John Cage (1952) famously stated that ‘everything is music’.
 By contrast, Claude Debussy remarked that ‘music is the space between the notes’ (quoted in Green, 1986, p.
 70).
 This does, however, imply that some organisation of notes is required, if only to determine the length and perceived colours of these spaces, and the impact they may have upon hearing them.

 Nicholas Cook (1998) elaborates further on the meaning of music, maintaining that music’s value is paramount due to its presence at the heart of everything we are and do as a species:

 Rather than being something apart, music is in the very midst of things.
 In fact it’s less a ‘something’ than a way of knowing the world, a way of being ourselves.
 (Cook, 1998, p. vii)